NatelEnergy/excel-server/README.md

 # Build and Run with maven

 ```
-mvn clean install
 mvn exec:java
 ```

-This will start the host running on: http://localhost:8080/
+This will build and run the server on: http://localhost:8080/